Tilman Fertitta: Investments

-Politics and Government service
+Politics and government service

 On October 4, 2019, the Houston Rockets general manager Daryl Morey issued a tweet that supported the 2019–20 Hong Kong protests which drew criticism from Fertitta who said that while Morey was the best general manager in the NBA, the Rockets were not a political organization.
 Morey later deleted the tweet.
 In April 2020, Governor Greg Abbott named Fertitta to the Strike Force to Open Texas – a group "tasked with finding safe and effective ways to slowly reopen the state" during the COVID-19 pandemic.

 Fertitta is known to support political leaders in both the Republican and Democratic parties.
 In particular, Fertitta has been a supporter of both Bill Clinton and the Bush family.
 Together with his spouse, Fertitta contributed $140,000 to Donald Trump's 2020 presidential campaign and $5,600 to Joe Biden's 2020 presidential campaign.
+In the 2024 presidential election season, he gave $13,200 to the Kamala Harris campaign, and around $500,000 to a political action committee for Donald Trump, and at least $1 million to the 2025 presidential inauguration committee.
 He also funded the reelection campaign for many state Republicans in 2022, notably donating over $1.1 million to Greg Abbott.

-Mark Kelly, a Democrat and current United States Senator from Arizona, is considered to be a very close friend of Fertitta.
+Mark Kelly, a Democrat and United States Senator from Arizona, was considered to be a friend of Fertitta per a 2011 article according to the Houston Chronicle.